insaneinthemembrane/Insanecoin-v2/README.md

 # extra #

 <p> Coin swap details and mining details to be provided at <a href="https://bitcointalk.org/index.php?topic=1625942.0" target="_blank">bitcointalk</a> by any interested parties.
-This includes whaat to do wwith the extra 7.5 million insane.</p>
+This includes what to do with the extra 7.5 million insane.</p>

 ----